 The Output Product

-The breads, which include pan de sal, pan casero, baguette, and buttermilk loaf, are all crunchy on the outside and soft and chewy on the inside.
+The pieces of bread, which include pan de sal, pan casero, baguette, and buttermilk loaf, are all crunchy on the outside and soft and chewy on the inside.

 Panaderya Toyo’s bread can be compared to Europe artisan village-produced loaves of bread.
 Where pieces are rustic and displayed casually on their shelves.
 Panaderya Toyo doesn’t use additives and preservatives.
 The bread is wholesome.
 One point worth mentioning as well as they refuse to use bleached-flour.